The Pet Pantry Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Salmon meal, brown rice, milo, canola oil, potato product, millet, oat groats, dried beet pulp, natural flavor, lecithin, chicken cartilage, salt, carrots, celery, beets, parsley, lettuce, watercress, spinach, calcium carbonate, dl methionine, potassium chloride, l-lysine, Lactobacillus acidophilus fermentation product dehydrated, cranberry, Yucca schidigera extract, oligofructose, glucosamine HCL, kelp meal, vitamin E supplement, ascorbic acid, vegetable oil, biotin, niacin supplement, d-calcium pantothenate, vitamin A acetate, riboflavin supplement, vitamin B12 supplement, thiamine mononitrate, pyridoxine hydrochloride, citric acid, vitamin D3 supplement, folic acid, potassium chloride, ferrous sulfate, zinc sulfate, zinc proteinate, iron proteinate, zinc oxide, copper sulfate, manganese sulfate, manganese proteinate, copper proteinate, manganous oxide, sodium selenite, calcium iodate
+Ingredients: Salmon meal, brown rice, millet, ground grain sorghum, whitefish meal, canola oil (preserved with mixed tocopherols), oat groats, dried plain beet pulp, natural flavor, lecithin, chicken cartilage (source of chondroitin sulfate), salt, dl-methionine, potassium chloride, l-lysine, choline chloride, dried Lactobacillus acidophilus fermentation product, dried blueberries, dried cranberries, fructooligosaccharide, turmeric powder, dried carrots, dried spinach, calcium carbonate, Yucca schidigera extract, vitamin E supplement, ascorbic acid, niacin supplement, dried seaweed meal, d-calcium pantothenate, riboflavin supplement, biotin, vitamin B12 supplement, thiamine mononitrate, vitamin A acetate, pyridoxine hydrochloride, citric acid, vitamin D3 supplement, folic acid, ferrous sulfate, zinc sulfate, zinc proteinate, iron proteinate, copper sulfate, zinc oxide, manganese sulfate, manganese proteinate, copper proteinate, manganous oxide, sodium selenite, calcium iodate

 Fiber (estimated dry matter content) = 3.9%